ViacheslavDubovskyi/servletApp/README.md

 If you want to deploy to a Wildfly:

-1. Start the Wildfly server.
+1. Start the Wildfly server and go to http://localhost:9990/
 1. Run build.bat
 2. Run deploy-wildfly.bat